9 Mar 2006

 The Theft of the Purple Plug (by Steve Flashman)

 I wanted to like this book, I really did.
 Steve Flashman has done a lot of work amongst youth in the UK, and this was apparently his first foray into fiction for children.
 The blurb on the back said that it was a Christian allegory.
-So I was expecting a more modern and fast-paced version of something like the Narnia series.
+So I was expecting, perhaps, a more modern and fast-paced version of something like the Narnia series.

-Alas, I was disappointed.
-The plot resembles the Narnia books inasmuch as Tom, the hero, is magically transported to another world, where he has to help the inhabitants solve a big problem.
+The plot resembles the Narnia books inasmuch as Tom, the hero, is magically transported to another world.
+When he is there, he has to help the inhabitants solve a big problem.
 At the end is an example of love and sacrifice, which is supposed to be the Christian allegory part.

 But that's where the resemblance ends.
 There is almost no character development.
 There's a lot of plot, but much of it is told in conversation or author's comment rather than being shown.